Ostapenko loss seems hard to stomach for Svitolina

-LONDON In the world of tennis, Jelena Ostapenko is the woman of the moment.
+LONDON (Reuters) - In the world of tennis, Jelena Ostapenko is the woman of the moment.
 Since winning the French Open last month, her name is on everybody's lips.

 Her popularity has only increased as she has ploughed through the Wimbledon draw with her high-risk game.